 - The fee charged by the Land Registrar is about 250 kuna (approximately 35 EUR).
 Check with your lawyer whether this has been included in his or her fee

-- Property transfer tax is currently set at 5 per cent, as of the January 2017. should be reduced to 4%.
+- Property transfer tax is currently set at 4 per cent, as of the January 2017. (when was reduced from 5%).
 This is paid by the buyer.
 Once the transaction has been completed, the change of ownership should be registered within 30 days.
-The tax can be paid by money transfer, and is then changed into kuna
+The tax can be paid by money transfer, and is then changed into Croatian kuna (HRK)

 - Registering Croatian company (if buying through the company) – public notary fee is about 500 EUR, founding capital at company registration is 2800 EUR which you can take out of the company after registration, monthly fee for a bookkeeper is about 150 eur, yearly company tax is about 150 eur.